 Moroccan goats climb in trees, but only near Essaouira where argan trees grow.
-Argan trees produce nuts that cosmetics industry loves.
-And the goats love the nuts even more.
+Argan trees have nuts that cosmetics industry loves, but Moroccan tree goats love the nuts even more.

 Moroccan goats climb into trees to reach their favorite nuts.
 In fact they are helping local farmers.
 They eat parts of argan tree nuts and leave the rest to Berbers women that collect them and produce precious argan oil.

 I will tell you more about the Essaouira tree goats soon, first some words about the trees they climb on.